Modern Slavery Statement

 Supply chain model risks: Low

-We have again assessed our supply chain model risks as low based on available information.
-We have a large and complex supply chain, with over 1000 suppliers during the Reporting Period.
+Based on the information available to us, our supply chain model risk has been assessed as remaining low during the Reporting Period.
+We have a large and complex supply chain with over 500 suppliers during the Reporting Period.